 MPEG-TS can be captured via UDP from satellite headend or from a DVB capture card.

-Learn more on how to configure the URL for receiving MPEG-TS via HTTP or UDP in Data Source Types.
+Learn more about receiving MPEG-TS via HTTP or UDP in Data Source Types.
 And the following section tells about how to capture video from DVB cards directly to Flussonic.

-For more detailed explanations about multicast ingest, issues related to it, and checking the stream in VLC, see Multicast Receiving.
+For detailed explanations about multicast ingest and related issues, see Multicast Receiving.

 How to configure the DVR